5 Films about Detoxing from Drugs

 - Clean and Sober (1988): Starring Michael Keaton, this lighthearted comedy features a wealthy real estate broker suffering from drug addiction who checks himself into a rehabilitation program, specifically to avoid law enforcement after a woman he parties with dies of an overdose.
 During his stint in the 21-day program, however, Keaton’s character begins to overcome his own cocaine addiction.
 The movie paints a portrait not only of rehabilitation programs, but of how hard it can be for a person struggling with addiction to admit that they have a problem and take responsibility for their health and happiness.

-- 28 Days (2000): Sandra Bullock stars as a high-functioning alcoholic working as a newspaper columnist who is forced into a detox and rehabilitation program after stealing a limousine and crashing it at her sister’s wedding.
-Her alternative is time in jail, so she naturally chooses rehab.
+- 28 Days (2000): Sandra Bullock stars as a successful newspaper columnist who is forced into a detox and rehabilitation program after drunkenly stealing a limousine and crashing it at her sister’s wedding.
+Her alternative is time in jail, so she naturally chooses an inpatient rehab program.
 As in the film Clean and Sober, Bullock’s character doesn’t believe she has a problem.
-She goes into the 28-day recovery program just to get out of tougher DUI consequences.
 Everyone around her refuses to believe that they also have problems, and their lives have ceased to be functional.
-While skimming the more superficial aspects of detox and rehab, the film still covers the importance of taking responsibility for getting clean and sober, while admitting that this is a difficult journey for anyone.
+While skimming the more superficial aspects of detox and rehab, the film still covers the importance of taking responsibility for getting sober, while admitting that this is a difficult journey for anyone.

 - Smashed (2012): In some cases, two people struggling with addictions can find themselves in a relationship.
 In this film, a married couple’s entire relationship is built around problem drinking.
 The wife, Kate, decides to end her struggle with alcohol, which brings out the strains and underlying problems in the couple’s relationship patterns.
 Charlie, the husband, misses Kate once she gets involved in AA and encourages her to return to her old habits.
 Although alcohol or drug detox can be uncomfortable, or even physically dangerous without help, in many cases, people manage to successfully quit drinking and enter the world of sobriety.
 Smashed shows that influences from one’s prior life in addiction retain a strong emotional pull, and if not prepared and properly supported, these influences can lead a person to relapse.